6 Minute Read

 4. Keep a long-term perspective with your investments.

 No one knows what the stock market will do from one day to the next.
 The last few years have been proof of that.
-But time has also shown that what goes down will come back up, and that includes your investments.
+But time has also shown that what goes down will come back up, including your investments.

 Don’t move around investments just because the market dipped for a day or two—or even when it does a nose dive.
 That’s not always as easy as it sounds, so keep these tips in mind: